Quantum advantage for single-photon state characterization

-\textit{Experiment.}-A schematic of the experimental setup, which implements the characterization of three single photons by collecting samples from their distribution after multiphoton interference, is shown in Fig. (\ref{fig2: experimental setup}).
-We generate single photons via degenerate type-II spontaneous parametric down-conversion, featuring a pair of 2$\mathrm{mm}$ periodically poled potassium titanyl phosphate (ppKTP) crystals.
-We down-convert laser light from a pulsed titanium-sapphire laser ($\Delta\tau\approx$ 100 $\mathrm{fs}$), with a central wavelength of 775$\mathrm{nm}$ and a FWHM of $\Delta\lambda =$ 5.6$\mathrm{nm}$.
+\textit{Experiment.}-A schematic of the experimental setup, used to characterize three single photons by sampling their distribution after multiphoton interference, is shown in Fig. (\ref{fig2: experimental setup}).
+Single photons are generated via degenerate type-II spontaneous parametric down-conversion, featuring a pair of 2$\mathrm{mm}$ periodically poled potassium titanyl phosphate (ppKTP) crystals.
+The crystals are pumped by a pulsed titanium-sapphire laser ($\Delta\tau\approx$ 100 $\mathrm{fs}$), with central wavelength 775$\mathrm{nm}$ and a FWHM of $\Delta\lambda =$ 5.6$\mathrm{nm}$.
 The resulting two-mode squeezed vacuum (TMSV) states are sent through spectral band-pass filters of $\Delta\lambda=$ 12$\mathrm{nm}$ to enhance the purity after heralding.
-For one TMSV state we herald one of the modes with a superconducting nanowire single-photon detector (SNSPD) to leave a single photon (with high probability) in the resulting mode, which is sent to the integrated, tunable 12-mode interferometer.
+For one TMSV state, one mode is heralded using a superconducting nanowire single-photon detector (SNSPD), leaving a single photon (with high probability) which is sent to the integrated, tunable 12-mode interferometer.
 The other TMSV state is sent directly to the interferometer.
 We post-select on detecting three photons, projecting the TMSV onto the $|11\rangle$ state with high probability.
-By lowering the pump power of the laser, we increase the probability of projecting onto the desired $|11\rangle$ state.
+Reducing the pump power increases the probability of projecting onto the desired $|11\rangle$ state.

-The photonic processor consists of a mesh of tunable Mach-Zehnder interferometers (MZIs), integrated in low-loss silicon nitride \cite{siliconnitride_overview,taballione2021universal}.
-The mesh has a configuration following Clements et al. \cite{clements2016optimal}.
+The photonic processor consists of a mesh of tunable Mach-Zehnder interferometers (MZIs), integrated in low-loss silicon nitride \cite{siliconnitride_overview,taballione2021universal} in the Clements configuration \cite{clements2016optimal}.
 Tunability is realized via the thermo-optic effect and Joule heating.
-Using a carefully chosen subset of the available MZIs and feedback, we implement the $3\times3$ scattering matrix as presented in Fig. (\ref{fig1: better than HOM}a) with an amplitude fidelity ($2\sigma$ confidence interval) of $F=\frac{1}{N}\textrm{Tr}(|U^{\dagger}_{target}| |U_{set}|)=1-0.000022\substack{+ 0.000016\\ -0.000074}$.
-All three matrices that we need for our characterization are equal up to permutations, so instead of programming three different matrices, we can permute the input modes by manually switching fibers.
+Using a carefully chosen subset of the available MZIs and feedback, we implement the $3\times3$ scattering matrix of Fig. (\ref{fig1: better than HOM}a) with amplitude fidelity ($2\sigma$ confidence interval) $F=\frac{1}{N}\textrm{Tr}(|U^{\dagger}_{target}| |U_{set}|)=1-0.000022\substack{+ 0.000016\\ -0.000074}$.
+We report the amplitude fidelity because input and output phases leave the measured probability distribution invariant.
+This metric therefore captures the physically relevant implementation accuracy.
+All three matrices required for our characterization differ only by permutations.
+Rather than programming three different matrices, we permute the input modes by manually switching fibers.